 The Update has six high-level targets to help us measure our progress on how Greater Adelaide will become a more liveable, sustainable and competitive place.

-Increase the percentage of residents living in walkable neighbourhoods in inner and middle Adelaide by 25% by 2045
+Increase the percentage of residents living in walkable neighbourhoods in Inner, Middle and Outer Metropolitan* Adelaide by 25% by 2045

 How will we achieve this?

-More affordable and diverse living options, close to public transport, open space and local services will be encouraged.
+More affordable, close to public transport, open space and local services will be encouraged.
 Greater emphasis will be placed on providing quality public open spaces that can support a diverse range of activities.
 Our streets will also be designed to better complement those walking and cycling.

 The Update has 14 policy themes which outline the policies and actions which will help us achieve our targets.
 The most relevant ones are listed below.